Women's rights: Western Europe

-In overall Europe during the Middle Ages, women were inferior to men in legal status.
-Throughout medieval Europe, women were pressured to not attend courts and leave all legal business affairs to their husbands.
-In the legal system, women were regarded as the property of men so any threat or injury to them was the duty of their male guardians.

-In Irish law, women were forbidden to act as witnesses in courts.
-In Welsh law, women's testimony could be accepted towards other women but not against men, but Welsh laws, specifically The Laws of Hywel Dda, also reflected accountability for men to pay child maintenance for children born out of wedlock, which empowered women to claim rightful payment.
-In France, women's testimony had to corroborate with other accounts or it would not be accepted.
-Although women were expected to not attend courts, this however was not always true.
-Sometimes, regardless of expectations, women did participate and attend court cases and court meetings.
-But women could not act as justices in courts, be attorneys or members of a jury, or accuse another person of a felony unless it was the murder of her husband.
-For the most part, the best thing a woman could do in medieval courts was to observe the legal proceedings taking place.
+Under Irish law, women were forbidden to act as witnesses.
+In Welsh law, women could testify against other women, but not against men.
+But Welsh laws, specifically The Laws of Hywel Dda, also reflected accountability for men to pay child maintenance for children born out of wedlock, which empowered women to claim rightful payment.
+In France, women's testimony was insufficient on its own and had to be corroborated.

 Swedish law protected women from the authority of their husbands by transferring the authority to their male relatives.
 A wife's property and land also could not be taken by the husband without her family's consent but neither could the wife.
 This meant a woman could not transfer her property to her husband without her family or kinsman's consent either.
-In Swedish law, a woman would also only get half that of her brother in inheritance.
+In Swedish law, while inheritance was equal for residents of towns and cities, women in the countryside were only entitled to half the share of men.
 Despite these legal issues, Sweden was largely ahead and much superior in its treatment towards women than most European countries.

-Medieval marriages among the elites were arranged in a way that would meet the interests of the family as a whole.
-Theoretically a woman needed to consent before a marriage took place and the Church encouraged this consent to be expressed in present tense and not future.
+Medieval marriages among the elites were arranged as to benefit the family's interests.
+Theoretically a woman needed to consent before a marriage took place and the Church encouraged this consent to be expressed in the present tense rather than as a future commitment.
 Marriage could also take place anywhere and the minimum age for girls was 12, while it was 14 for boys.